Workiva/react_testing_library/doc/migration_guides/from_over_react_test.md

 This step is best after verifying in the decision tree that:

 1. The test is asserting implementation details in an attempt to verify a use case
-1. No other tests already verifies this use case
+1. No other tests already verify this use case

 Remember that unnecessary tests, especially those which rely on implementation details, can cause developers grief!
 Once a test is deemed as necessary and needing to be refactored, we can take it through a few steps.
 Those steps are:

-1. Determine if this test strategy is the most appropriate.
+1. Determine if the existing test strategy is the most appropriate.
 For example:

    - If this is testing in isolation, would an integration environment be more appropriate for this test?
    - Or vise versa, if it's an integration test, would isolation be better?

-   The testing strategy may still fit well, but the question can be asked in the context of knowing that the component will need to be tested as the user will exercise this use case.
-If the component is tightly coupled with another when used in the real world, the interaction may be much harder being tested in isolation versus with the other related components.
-It's less likely that the component is an integration test that should be tested in isolation instead, but given that the test's context has changed, it's worth double-checking that the integration strategy is still adding value.
+   The testing strategy may still fit well, but the question can be asked in the context of knowing that the component will need to be tested as the user will exercise the use case.
+If the component is tightly coupled with another when used in the real world, the interaction may be much harder when tested in isolation.
+It's less likely that the component is an integration test that should be tested in isolation instead, but given that the test's context has changed, it's also worth double-checking that the integration strategy is still adding value.

 1. Decide what the correct expectations are.